tfpf/graph-plot/README.md

 Sometimes, subplots (multiple plots in a single figure) don't look pretty because elements from adjacent plots overlap with each other.
-To get around this problem, you can interactively adjust the spacing by using the 'Configure subplots' option in the navigation toolbar of the plot.
+To get around this problem, you can interactively adjust the spacing by using the 'Configure subplots' option in the navigation toolbar of the figure.

 After doing this, maximise, un-maximise and again maximise the figure window.
 As a result, anything that needs to be redrawn will be redrawn.